 The American School of Dubai Athletics program has a successful legacy of excellence.
 ASD believes that a dynamic program of student athletics is vital to the educational development of the student as a whole, while offering opportunities to serve and strengthen the community.
 Interscholastic athletic programs offer students the opportunity to experience the educational benefits of athletic competition while adding to the life of the community and developing lifelong values.
 The Athletic program offers extracurricular activities for middle and high school students; the Physical Education (P.E.)
-Department leads K-12 physical education courses, in school intramural competitions and special events as Sports Days.
+Department leads K-12 physical education courses, in school intramural competitions and special events such as Sports Days.
 Sportsmanship, integrity and respect are the foundations of character for ASD student athletes.

 Three Athletic Seasons